In this section we explore the structure and function of the eye, retinitis pigmentosa (RP) and how vision is tested in children.

 There are many procedures used to test different visual functions.
-Some tests can be carried out by professionals such as nurses, special education teachers or general practitioners, while others may require more specialist knowledge or equipment such that an optometrist or ophthalmologist may possess.
+Some tests can be carried out by professionals such as nurses, special education teachers or general practitioners, while others may require more specialist knowledge or equipment from an optometrist or ophthalmologist.

 The below educational video titled Assessment of Retinitis Pigmentosa, Eye Appointments and Eye Care & the Importance of Regular Eye Monitoring will help viewers gain an understanding of the various tests to assess visual function, retinal imaging and specialised vision electrophysiology assessments for patients with Usher syndrome and how clinicians can work with families to provide the best outcomes from eye appointments.